 Height: 9" Shipping weight: 14 lbs.

-Inspired by an early photograph of Nityananda in his teens, this sculpture shows the young yogi garlanded and sitting in meditation during the transition time from a boy named Ram...
+Inspired by an early photograph of Bhagavan Nityananda as a young man, this sculpture shows him garlanded and sitting in meditation after the transition from an illuminated boy named Ram into...

-Babaraj is a work inspired by the life of the Great Siddha Master Baba Muktananda.
-‘Raj’ means ‘royal,’ and Muktananda exuded the demeanor of a wise and beneficent king in...
+Babaraj is a work inspired by the life of the Great Siddha Master Baba Muktananda, sometimes referred to as the 'Lion of Ganeshpuri.'
+‘Raj’ means ‘royal,’ and Muktananda exuded...

-Nityananda was often referred to as ‘Bhagavan’ by his devotees, meaning ‘Lord’ – a manifestation of the Divine.
-He was considered to be a Siddha, a Perfect Being.
-A devotee...
+Nityananda was often referred to as ‘Bhagavan’ by his devotees, meaning ‘Lord’ – a human manifestation of the Divine.
+He is considered to be a Siddha, a Perfect Being.
+A...